JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Analyse System F.md

 ### 7)Lifestyle factors:
 Alcohol and drug use can interfere with nutrient absorption, while smoking can increase the body's need for certain vitamins and minerals.
 Stress can also impact nutrient absorption and utilization.

+##  What affects the [amount] of nutrition of a meal

+##  What affects the [tracking] of food nutrients value?
+### Accuracy of food data
+### Variability in food composition:
+[Growing conditions], [processing], and [cooking methods].
+This variability can impact the accuracy of nutrient tracking.
+### Portion sizes
+### User error:
+User [forgetting] to record certain foods or misreading nutrition labels.

+Technology limitations: Some nutrient tracking tools may have limitations or inaccuracies in the nutrient data they provide.
+It's important to use reliable and well-tested technology for nutrient tracking.

+Cultural and regional differences: Different cultures and regions may have different food preferences and dietary patterns, which can impact the accuracy of nutrient tracking.

+Changes in food production: Changes in food production, such as the use of new ingredients or production methods, can impact the accuracy of nutrient tracking.